FrameOracle: Learning What to See and How Much to See in Videos: Related Work

 \section{Related Work}

-\textbf{Keyframe Selection for Video Understanding.} Most existing keyframe selection methods assume a fixed frame budget: they rank candidate frames by visual–linguistic relevance or temporal salience and then retain the top-$k$ subset \citep{liang2024keyvideollm,tan2024sequential,yu2025framevoyager,liu2025bolt,fang2025kfc,tang2025aks}.
-Beyond this fixed-budget paradigm, some work has explored adaptive frame selection.
+\textbf{Keyframe Selection for Video Understanding.} Most existing keyframe selection methods assume a fixed frame budget: they rank candidate frames by visual–linguistic relevance or temporal salience and then retain the top-$k$ subset, a paradigm adopted by methods such as KeyVideoLLM~\citep{liang2024keyvideollm}, BOLT~\citep{liu2025bolt}, MDP3~\citep{sun2025mdp3}, and ReFoCUS~\cite{lee2025refocus}.
+Beyond this fixed-budget paradigm, adaptive frame selection has been explored in both classical video recognition and recent VLM-based settings.
+Early work, such as AdaFrame~\citep{wu2019adaframe}, proposes a learned policy to dynamically decide how many frames to process for video classification.
+More recently, adaptive selection has been revisited in the context of video-language reasoning.
 These approaches fall into two categories.
-The first are agent-based methods, where large multimodal models act as decision-makers that iteratively analyze videos.
-For instance, VCA \citep{yang2025vca} combines curiosity-driven exploration with tree search to identify informative segments, while AKeyS \citep{fan2025akeys} leverages a language agent to heuristically expand video segments and decide both which frames to retain and when to stop.
+The first are agent-based methods, in which large models act as decision-makers, iteratively analyzing videos.
+For instance, VCA~\citep{yang2025vca} combines curiosity-driven exploration with tree search to identify informative segments, while AKeyS~\citep{fan2025akeys} leverages a language agent to heuristically expand video segments and decide both which frames to retain and when to stop.
 However, such methods are computationally expensive due to repeated agent calls.
-The second category comprises approaches that require co-training with a specific VLM backbone \citep{buch2025ffs, yu2023sevila, guo2025vsls}, which restricts their portability.
+The second category comprises approaches that require co-training with a specific VLM backbone~\citep{buch2025ffs, yu2023sevila, guo2025vsls}, which restricts their portability.
 In contrast, FrameOracle is adaptive, lightweight, and model-agnostic: it learns to jointly predict which frames are relevant and how many to retain, while remaining plug-and-play across diverse VLMs.